 Role Operation Implementation in 2022 Chairman The remuneration of the Chairman is set by the Board (excluding the Chairman).
-Richard Bennett's inclusive Chairman fee is £44,990 per annum.
 The Chairman receives an annual fee.
 The Chairman does not receive benefits, pension contributions or participate in incentive arrangements.
 Non-Executive Directors The remuneration for Non-Executive Directors is set by the Executive Directors.
 2022 fee 2021 fee Non-Executive Directors receive a base fee, plus additional fee for H2 Base fee £22,495 £22,495 Green Board membership where applicable.
 H2 Green Board Non-Executive Directors do not receive benefits, pension contributions or participate in incentive arrangements. membership £22,495 £22,495